ArnavPawar/travelChatbot/README.md

-For macs to run this code first
+To run this code on WindowsOS:

 - pip3 install openai
 - pip3 install flask